< back to Blog home

 Decide Where to Start

 You’ll typically want to start at the front bar.
-Then move on to any back bars, beer coolers, wine room, and liquor storage areas.
+Then move on to any back bars, beer coolers, wine room, and beverage storage areas.

 But it all depends on the bar layout design.
 Do whatever makes sense for your space.
 But make sure you know exactly where all your stuff is and in what order you’ll be counting it.